Skip to main content

 Try using herbs to discourage pests

-A natural way to help reduce the risk of pests visiting your garden is to grow herbs such as spearmint, mint and citronella.
+A natural way to help reduce the risk of pests visiting your garden is to grow herbs such as spearmint, mint, and citronella.
 Rats hate the smell of mint and other herbal aromas so they'll avoid areas where these are growing.
-If you don't want to grow herbs you could try spraying peppermint oil, castor oil or citronella oil around your garden, or soak cotton wool balls in these oils and place them in rodent holes or near areas you suspect they might be present.
+If you don't want to grow herbs you could try spraying peppermint oil, castor oil, or citronella oil around your garden, or soak cotton wool balls in these oils and place them in rodent holes or near areas you suspect they might be present.

 Keep your bins and compost area tidy and secure

 Rodents will take full advantage of poorly stored rubbish and badly positioned bins.
 Always make sure bags containing household waste are not left outside for long periods, and make sure your rubbish is taken away on a regular basis.
-Bins located close to fencing provides rodents the perfect opportunity to scale the fence and gain access to bin lids.
+Bins located close to fencing provide rodents the perfect opportunity to scale the fence and gain access to bin lids.
 If there is any damage to the bin lid or bin itself then rodents can also gain access into the bin this way.

 If you do think you have a problem with rats please contact us.